cqb13/Custom-Chrome-Tab/README.md

 - select the image you want as your background

 _Make sure the file you try and upload is under 5MB_

-## Todo

-- add an option to set a custom icon for a new tab